pnsaeta/p064/docs/FO-Numerical-FFT.md

 ### Power Spectrum
 To explore the problem, it is handy to look not at the Fourier transform of the signal but its **power spectrum**, given by $$| \tilde{f}(\nu) |^2 $$, which sums the squares of the real and imaginary parts of the Fourier transform to give a single real number for each discrete frequency.
-A little routine to compute the power spectrum is
+The following is a little routine to compute the power spectrum:

 ~~~~ python
 def power_spectrum(foft, dt=None):